• Skip to primary navigation

 1 - Kefir

-Kefir is an ancient fermented dairy food full of probiotic benefits – and you can use it to ferment semi-dry cured sausages instead of Fermento starter culture.
+Kefir is an ancient fermented dairy food full of probiotic benefits - and you can use it to ferment semi-dry cured sausages instead of Fermento starter culture; compare properties and textures in buttermilk vs kefir comparison.

 Although the taste and texture of your resulting sausage may differ slightly, the method remains largely the same.